 In May 1865, a month after the end of the American Civil War and the assassination of President Abraham Lincoln, new U.S. President Andrew Johnson issued guidelines for re-admittance of the former Confederate states into the Union based on the Reconstruction plans that Lincoln had developed during the war.
 The president offered amnesty to individuals who would take an oath of loyalty to the United States, but there were exceptions.
 Confederates who had held high civil or military offices during the war and those who had owned property worth $20,000 or more in 1860 had to apply individually for a presidential pardon.
 When 10 percent of the voters in a state had taken the oath of loyalty, the state would be permitted to form a legal government and rejoin the Union.
 In Mississippi, Johnson appointed William L. Sharkey, a Union Whig, as provisional governor to guide Reconstruction in the state and to organize an election of delegates for a state constitutional convention.

 “Wherever I go—the street, the shop, the house, or the steamboat—I hear the people talk in such a way as to indicate that they are yet unable to conceive of the Negro as possessing any rights at all.”
-Thomas worried that whites “who are honorable in their dealings with their white neighbors will cheat a Negro without feeling a single twinge of their honor.
+Thomas worried that White people “who are honorable in their dealings with their white neighbors will cheat a Negro without feeling a single twinge of their honor.
 To kill a Negro they do not deem murder.”
-Such men openly boasted to Thomas that blacks “will catch hell” when local whites re-acquired political control.
-Trying to explain this defiance, Thomas pointed to prejudices seared into white minds and hearts during the era of slavery.
-As Thomas put it, though white Mississippians “admit that the individual relations of masters and slaves have been destroyed by the war and the President's emancipation proclamation, they still have an ingrained feeling that the blacks at large belong to the whites at large.”
+Such men openly boasted to Thomas that Black people “will catch hell” when local White people re-acquired political control.
+Trying to explain this defiance, Thomas pointed to prejudices seared into White minds and hearts during the era of slavery.
+As Thomas put it, though White Mississippians “admit that the individual relations of masters and slaves have been destroyed by the war and the President's emancipation proclamation, they still have an ingrained feeling that the blacks at large belong to the whites at large.”

 In 1865 this deep prejudice appeared in Mississippi’s notorious Black Codes enacted in late November by the newly elected Mississippi Legislature.
-One of the first necessities of Reconstruction was to define the legal status of former slaves.
+One of the first necessities of Reconstruction was to define the legal status of formerly enslaved people.
 How would Mississippi define citizenship?
 Which civil rights would the state legislators give to freedmen?
 Instead of embracing change Mississippi passed the first and most extreme Black Codes, laws meant to replicate slavery as much as possible.
-The codes used “vagrancy” laws to control the traffic of black people and punished them for any breach of Old South etiquette.
-Blacks could not be idle, disorderly, or use “insulting” gestures.
-Blacks could not own a gun or preach the Gospel without first receiving a special license.
-Black children were forced to work as “apprentices” for white planters, usually their former masters, until they turned eighteen.
-Most blatant of all, the state penal codes simply replaced the word “slave” with “freedman;” all the crimes and penalties for slaves were “in full force” for the emancipated.
+The codes used “vagrancy” laws to control the traffic of Black people and punished them for any breach of Old South etiquette.
+Black people could not be idle, disorderly, or use “insulting” gestures.
+Black people could not own a gun or preach the Gospel without first receiving a special license.
+Black children were forced to work as “apprentices” for White planters, usually their former masters, until they turned eighteen.
+Most blatant of all, the state penal codes simply replaced the word “slave” with “freedman;” all the crimes and penalties for enslaved people were “in full force” for the emancipated.

 On one level, the Black Codes made a political statement.
-White Mississippians meant to limit the political power of blacks by denying them civil rights.
-On another, deeper level, these codes revealed an economic struggle between former masters and freed slaves.
-Ex-masters wanted to force blacks to work as they had during bondage.
+White Mississippians meant to limit the political power of Black people by denying them civil rights.
+On another, deeper level, these codes revealed an economic struggle between former masters and freed enslaved people.
+Ex-masters wanted to force Black people to work as they had during bondage.
 Freedmen desired something else.
 They sought land to rent or own; they wanted self-sufficiency and independence from the old ways of plantation agriculture.
-Though most blacks wanted physical and economic distance from their terrible past, few achieved this goal.
-Blacks who saved money to purchase land seldom found a white man who would sell it to them.
-In parts of Mississippi when blacks offered to purchase land at $10 an acre, landowners refused and then sold the property to whites for half that price.
+Though most Black people wanted physical and economic distance from their terrible past, few achieved this goal.
+Black people who saved money to purchase land seldom found a White man who would sell it to them.
+In parts of Mississippi when Black people offered to purchase land at $10 an acre, landowners refused and then sold the property to White people for half that price.

-This white defiance had unintended consequences.
-Declining land prices and a failing cotton market threatened the livelihood of white planters.
+This White defiance had unintended consequences.
+Declining land prices and a failing cotton market threatened the livelihood of White planters.
 Proud men who had withstood wartime destruction and postwar uncertainties faced spiraling debt.
 Over 150 planters near Natchez, one of the wealthiest cotton regions in the world, forfeited their land to pay debts or back taxes.
 Something had to give.
-In time, when neither whites nor blacks could achieve their economic aims, landowners and laborers compromised by creating the sharecropping system.
+In time, when neither White nor Black people could achieve their economic aims, landowners and laborers compromised by creating the sharecropping system.
 Planters provided land, animals, seed, and fertilizer; freedmen provided labor.
 They split the crop.
-This was hardly an ideal arrangement, but it resolved an economic impasse between land and labor, white and black.
-Former masters were guaranteed a constant source of labor, and former slaves could work a separate plot of earth, though they did not own it.
+This was hardly an ideal arrangement, but it resolved an economic impasse between land and labor, White and Black.
+Former masters were guaranteed a constant source of labor, and formerly enslaved people could work a separate plot of earth, though they did not own it.

 Radical Reconstruction, 1867-1876

 Testimony from officials like Thomas and the oppressive Black Codes convinced Congress that Mississippi and other states needed a more thorough Reconstruction.
 Congressional, or Radical, Reconstruction ensued.
 In Mississippi this period contained great achievements and embarrassing failures.
-One of the greatest successes was black participation in democracy, both as voters and office holders.
-At least 226 black Mississippians held public office during Reconstruction, compared to only 46 blacks in Arkansas and 20 in Tennessee.
-Mississippi sent the first two (and only) black senators of this period to Congress.
-The first senator, Hiram R. Revels (1827-1901), was a free black from North Carolina who served as a chaplain to black troops during the Civil War.
+One of the greatest successes was Black participation in democracy, both as voters and office holders.
+At least 226 Black Mississippians held public office during Reconstruction, compared to only 46 Black people in Arkansas and 20 in Tennessee.
+Mississippi sent the first two (and only) Black senators of this period to Congress.
+The first senator, Hiram R. Revels (1827-1901), was a free Black person from North Carolina who served as a chaplain to Black troops during the Civil War.
 Revels moved to Natchez in 1866 and founded schools for freedmen throughout the South.
 The second African-American senator was Blanche K. Bruce (1841-1898).
-Bruce’s parents were a Virginia slave woman and her master.
-In Bolivar County, Mississippi, Bruce encouraged black political participation as the county sheriff, tax collector, and superintendent of education.
+Bruce’s parents were a Virginia enslaved woman and her master.
+In Bolivar County, Mississippi, Bruce encouraged Black political participation as the county sheriff, tax collector, and superintendent of education.
 This local political base catapulted Bruce to a U.S. Senate seat in 1875.

 But Radical Reconstruction infuriated southerners committed to white supremacy.
 As Republicans implemented political equality, terrorist groups used intimidation and violence to halt progress.
 The foremost of these organizations was the Ku Klux Klan.
 Established in Tennessee in 1866, the Klan became a violent paramilitary organization that often promoted planters’ interests and the Democratic Party.
 Klansmen hid beneath costumes meant to represent the ghosts of Confederate soldiers, but they often unmasked themselves when committing violence.
 This act sent a chilling message to their victims: Klansmen thought they could murder with impunity, because local authorities were unwilling or unable to stop them.
-The Klan targeted Republicans, “outspoken” blacks, and workers who challenged planter rule.
-In Monroe County, Klansmen killed black Mississippian Jack Dupree in front of his wife.
+The Klan targeted Republicans, “outspoken” Black people, and workers who challenged planter rule.
+In Monroe County, Klansmen killed Black Mississippian Jack Dupree in front of his wife.
 The Klan targeted Dupree because he led a local Republican Party group and spoke his mind.
 Throughout Mississippi the Klan also sought to uphold planter authority by disciplining troublesome workers.
-Klansmen whipped a black woman for “laziness,” and pummeled a freedman for legally suing a white man.
+Klansmen whipped a Black woman for “laziness,” and pummeled a freedman for legally suing a White man.
 The terrorists told him that “darkeys were through with suing white men.”
-Mississippi courts, black churches, and schools became frequent targets of racial violence.
-In Meridian three black leaders were arrested in 1871 for making “incendiary” speeches.
-During the black men’s trial, Klansmen shot up the courtroom, killing the Republican judge and two defendants.
-The violence sparked a bloodbath in Meridian; white rioters picked out dozens of black leaders and murdered them in cold blood.
+Mississippi courts, Black churches, and schools became frequent targets of racial violence.
+In Meridian three Black leaders were arrested in 1871 for making “incendiary” speeches.
+During the Black men’s trial, Klansmen shot up the courtroom, killing the Republican judge and two defendants.
+The violence sparked a bloodbath in Meridian; White rioters picked out dozens of Black leaders and murdered them in cold blood.